-- 1. Open a Lightning page in the Lightning App Builder. - 2.
-From the Lightning Components pane on the left, drag the Flow component onto the Lightning page canvas. - 3.
+- 2. From the Lightning Components pane on the left, drag the Flow component onto the Lightning page canvas. - 3.
 Configure the component.

 Only active screen flows are available.
 Flows that were built in the Desktop Flow Designer aren't supported.